ProactiveProgrammers/knapsack-solvers-starter/writing/reflection.md

 ### Using at least one paragraph, explain how the greedy-by-value algorithm works

-TODO: Provide a response to this question using at least one paragraph.
+TODO: Using your own words, provide a response to this question using at least one paragraph.

 ### Using at least one paragraph, explain how the greedy-by-weight algorithm works

-TODO: Provide a response to this question using at least one paragraph.
+TODO: Using your own words, provide a response to this question using at least one paragraph.

 ### Using at least one paragraph, explain how the greedy-by-density algorithm works

-TODO: Provide a response to this question using at least one paragraph.
+TODO: Using your own words, provide a response to this question using at least one paragraph.
 TODO: Remember that greedy-by-density is the same as greedy-by-ratio.

 ### Using at least one paragraph, explain how the exhaustive algorithm works

-TODO: Provide a response to this question using at least one paragraph.
+TODO: Using your own words, provide a response to this question using at least one paragraph.

+### What are some ways in which the use of a knapsack solver connects to other areas of computer science?

+TODO: Provide an answer to this question using your own words.
+TODO: You may conduct online research to answer this question.
+TODO: If your response to this question leverages online sources, please cite them correctly.

 ### How many items are inside of the powerset of the list of items in Table 14-1?
 Why?